Types of Loans

 - 100% gift funds allowed from family member

-As the cost of living continues to rise, seniors are increasingly utilizing the reverse mortgage to help them achieve financial independence in their golden years.
-A Reverse Mortgage is a federally insured financial tool that offers homeowners aged 62 and older the ability to convert some of their home equity into a supplemental cash flow.
-It can help provide financial security while guaranteeing that you continue to own your home – without giving up title, or making monthly mortgage payments.
+As the cost of living continues to rise, seniors are increasingly utilizing the reverse loans to help them achieve financial independence in their golden years.
+A Reverse loan is a federally insured financial tool that offers property owners aged 62 and older the ability to convert some of their equity into a supplemental cash flow.
+It can help provide financial security while guaranteeing that you continue to own your house – without giving up title, or making monthly payments.
 Best of all, there are minimal income and credit requirements, and you can use the money without any limitations.

-Recent changes by Congress to the FHA-insured Reverse Mortgage program have now made it possible for seniors to buy a home with a reverse mortgage – to be closer to family, to switch to a single story or smaller home, or to move into an active adult community.
+Recent changes by Congress to the FHA-insured Reverse loan program have now made it possible for seniors to buy a place with this loan – to be closer to family, to switch to a single story or smaller house, or to move into an active adult community.

 Graystone Mortgage, LLC is a preferred lender for The Utah Housing Corporation.
-UHC Loan Programs offer mortgage loans to qualified first time homebuyers and homebuyers who have previously owned a home.
-UHC provides down payment and closing cost assistance helping homebuyers without the required funds to purchase a home.
+UHC Loan Programs offer loans to qualified first time property owners and homebuyers who have previously owned a place.
+UHC provides down payment and closing cost assistance helping those who are buying a house without the required funds to purchase a place.

 Working with Scott Seare was an enjoyable, no hassle experience!John